RohanAlexander/telling_stories_with_data/_book/02-drinking_from_a_fire_hose.md

 #> 6 Argentina       1975-06          24.1
 ```

-Finally, we just need to fix two final aspects: the class of 'time_period' is character when we need it to be a year, and the name of 'obs_value' should be 'nmr' to be more informative.
+Finally, we need to fix two final aspects: the class of 'time_period' is character when we need it to be a year, and the name of 'obs_value' should be 'nmr' to be more informative.

 ```r